itzmeanjan/subtle/README.md

 - Conditional selection operation s.t. `cond ? val0 : val1`
 - Conditional swap operation s.t. `if (cond) { std::swap(val0, val1); }`

-`subtle` being a template library you can ( or need to ) specify what type of operands you're working with and what type of result you want from these constant-time functions.
+> **Note** `subtle` being a template library you can ( or need to ) specify what type of operands you're working with and what type of result you want from these constant-time functions.

 Say for example, you've two values of type `uint8_t` held in variables $a$, $b$ and you want to compare their values to see if $a$ equals to $b$ or not.
 You can simply write following